If you love facts, trivia, and French culture, you’ll love this list of lesser-known and fascinating Facts about France.

-There’s an old church, an out-of-service telephone, and the ruins of an old castle.
+There’s an old church, an out-of-service telephone, and the ruins of an ancient castle.
 All this for one single person who is listed as the sole inhabitant of Rochefourchat, presumably a member of the Jossaud family.

-There was some conflicting information about this small commune, but supposedly, in 1178, the bishop in charge of the surrounding area built a small stone castle “Rocha Forcha” as a stronghold against the Holy Roman Emperors.
+There was conflicting information about this small commune, but supposedly, in 1178, the bishop in charge of the surrounding area built a small stone castle, “Rocha Forcha,” as a stronghold against the Holy Roman Emperors.
 The castle eventually ended up in the hands of Lord Rey de Noinville until he died in 1766.
 Thirty years later, in 1796, Pierre Jossaud, a French trader, bought the land surrounding the castle and renamed it Rouchefourchat.
 It’s been passed down in the Jossaud family ever since.

 The area surrounding the small village attracts hikers, rock climbers, and the curious.
-Less than a 12-minute drive from the commune is Saint Nazaire les desert, a quaint village with a population of less than 200 but worth a visit.
+Less than a 12-minute drive from the commune is Saint Nazaire les desert, a quaint town with a population of less than 200 but worth a visit.

 15) These 6 French towns have a mayor with zero living inhabitants

 In France, near Verdun, six towns have a mayor with Zero living inhabitants.

 These villages were destroyed during World War I, and the mayors are responsible for maintaining them to keep the memory of the people who died for France alive.

 16) The three oldest cities in France are Marseille, Béziers and Agde.

 The oldest continuously inhabited city in France is Marseille.
 There is archeological evidence that Greek colonies settled the area in 600 BC and called it Massalia.

 After Marseille, the next oldest city in France is Bézeirs.